The 2017 Prize

-The shortlist for the Walter Scott Prize for Historical Fiction 2017 has now been announced.
-The seven books are:
+The shortlist for the Walter Scott Prize for Historical Fiction 2017 was:

 Jo Baker A Country Road, A Tree (Doubleday)